rhizomik/BESDUI/README.md

 * **Capacity** (effectiveness): what proportion of one task is completed.
 0% if not possible to complete or 100% otherwise.
 * **Operation Count** (efficiency): how many KLM Operators are required to complete the task.
-* **Speed** (efficiency): each KLM Operator has a corresponding average time to complete it as detailed in the table below.
+* **Time** (efficiency): each KLM Operator has a corresponding average time to complete it as detailed in the table below.
 For a task, this metric is computed by multiplying, for each operator type, the time for each operator by the operator count.
 Then, summing them all together.

 | KLM Operator                                                                                                                        | Time (seconds) |
 |-------------------------------------------------------------------------------------------------------------------------------------|----------------|